isotopp/isotopp.github.io/content/posts/2017-03-13-we-learned-a-few-things-about-cycle-path-design-in-the-last-25-years.md

 - It reduces cycling in "weak" cyclists, very young and older people, feeling insecure close to cars.
-- It prevents building wide cycle pathes, and prevents "social" cycling, that is, usually two cyclists can't be riding side by side, talking while cycling, like people in a car would be able to do it.
+- It prevents building wide cycle paths, and prevents "social" cycling, that is, usually two cyclists can't be riding side by side, talking while cycling, like people in a car would be able to do it.
 - It comes with speed limits on the car in order to be safe.
 In the